 Our next question is from the line of Colin Vernon with Deutsche Bank.
 Pleased to see you with your questions.

 Yeah, I mean, we're anticipating kind of the normal seasonal changes you would see there.
-And like I said earlier, kind of at the midpoint of our guidance, we'd expect kind of our single family sales to be down in the low single digits for the year net-net.
+And like I said earlier, kind of at the midpoint of our guidance, we'd expect kind of our single family sales to be down in the low single digits for the year, net-net.

 That's helpful.
 Thank you for taking my questions.

 That's helpful.
-And then just on the rationalization, it sounds like that's more related to the long-term optimization, not really adjusting for the current environment.
+And then just on the rationalization, it sounds like that's more related to long-term optimization, not really adjusting for the current environment.
 If single-family starts stay under pressure through the end of 25 and into 26, when would you anticipate that you would start to adjust expenses to move towards that 27% long-term decremental?
 How long would you anticipate that the decremental stay elevated?

 Yeah, Ray, this is Rob.
 So I'd say, I mean, we've already started adjusting costs.
 I mean, the headcount reductions we've made in the quarter, like we said, we don't feel like we've cut muscle, but we've certainly started cutting into not just the variable installer piece, but also into our back office support side of things.
 So we are adjusting to get to that.
-I think, you know, if you're just looking at the decrementals, you know, on a standalone basis, I mean, first, you've got to back out the impact of M&A. When you do that, you know, you're still going to see a slightly elevated number, but we do have baked in as we talk, you know, going into the year, you know, some margin pressure related to price cost as we navigate this, you know, softer environment and navigate that price volume equation.
+I think You know, if you're just looking at the decrementals, you know, on a standalone basis, I mean, first you've got to back out the impact of M&A. When you do that, you know, you're still going to see a slightly elevated number, but we do have baked in as we talk, you know, going into the year, you know, some margin pressure related to price cost as we navigate this, you know, softer environment and navigate that price volume equation.
 We've got some headwinds baked in there.
 But when you back that out from a volume perspective, you know, we do expect our decrementals to be in that, you know, call it high 20s, low 30s type range for the year.

 Thank you.
 At this time, we've concluded our question and answer session.
 I would like to turn the floor back over to Robert Buck for closing comments.